bgiulianetti/ai-music-fun/README.md

 In the response you will find a link that will be received by the API, and that link will redirect to the song (if the process was finished)

 ## Run locally
+- You need to have Golang installed on your computer.
-You can run this code locally.
-Node.js is mandatory and you must create an account and get a token that you must replace it in the code.
+- You must create an account in [MusicGen](https://replicate.com/meta/musicgen) and get a token that you must replace it in the code.

 ## Song example